 To promote the development of new energy electric vehicles, in April 2015, the central government of China issued Notice of Financial Support Policies for the Promotion of New Energy Vehicles in 2016-2020, which regulated favorable government subsidies for the new energy electric vehicles for years from 2016 to 2020.
 It led to the explosive growth in the production and selling of new electric vehicles in 2015.
 However, in January 2016, as it was reported that there were widespread frauds involved in obtaining government subsidies, the central government launched investigations among the electric vehicles industry.
-Before the completion of the investigation, the subsidies for 2015 were ceased to be granted to the manufacturers of electric vehicles, and it was said that the subsidies policy for 2016 to 2020 would be revised accordingly.
-Due to the continued investigation and unclear government policies, almost all the new energy electric vehicle manufacturers suspended or decreased the production and selling of electric vehicles in 2016.
-Accordingly, the production and selling of power batteries for use in electric vehicles dramatically decreased in 2016.
-In November 2016 the central government announced the result of investigation, including the list of manufacturers of electric vehicles who committed alleged frauds and the related penalties.
-On December 29, 2016, the Ministry of Finance of China finally issued the revised subsidy policy named Notice of Revision to Financial Support Policies for the Promotion of New Energy Vehicles in 2016-2020, which revised the subsidies standard to be based on cost and technology of the power batteries, and set up the maximum amount of the subsidies from the central and local governments.
+Before the completion of the investigation, the subsidies for 2015 were ceased to be granted to the manufacturers of electric vehicles, and it was said that the subsidies for 2016 to 2020 would be revised accordingly.
+Due to the continued investigation and unclear government policies, almost all the new energy electric vehicles in 2016.
+In November 2016 the central government announced the result of investigation, including the list of manufacturers of electric vehicles for the Promotion of New Energy Vehicles in 2016.
+In November 2016 the central government announced the revised subsidy policy named Notice of Revision to Financial Support Policies for the Promotion of New Energy Vehicles in 2016-2020, which revised the subsidies standard to be based on cost and technology of the power batteries, and set up the maximum amount of the subsidies from the central and local governments.
 The revised subsidy policy also raised the standard and threshold for the quality of electric vehicles and power batteries, confirmed the responsibility of the manufacturers of electric vehicles, and strengthened the penalty system.